 Upon successful completion of this course, the student should be able to demonstrate the skills needed to plan and execute the display methods and store planning concepts for promoting merchandise within a large or small store interior.
 These plans will use the student's understanding of design, fixtures, traffic patterns, floor sets, graphics/signage and materials.
-This course is a requirement for the visual merchandising certificate.
-3 hrs. lecture/ wk.
-This course is typically taught in the spring semester.
+3 hrs. lecture/wk.